 He has shared his passion through his acclaimed book “MEAT” published by Hardie Grant which was nominated for the best designed cookbook at the Australian Publishers Assoc Design Awards for 2008 and was included in Melbourne’s Herald Sun “Best Books of 2008” feature.
 MEAT was given a face-lift and re-released in September 2009 and Adrian’s second book “The Good Life” was launched in August 2011.

-Adrian is a fantastic presenter and in September 2009, he was invited to New York, where he participated in the Taste of Tennis at the W Hotel New York and then held a successful sold out dinner at the James Beard Foundation.
+Adrian’s passion for all things Australian, especially of the meat variety, has seen him invited to New York, where he participated in the Taste of Tennis at the W Hotel New York, and then held a successful sold out dinner at the James Beard Foundation.
 He has since returned twice by request from the Taste of Tennis organizers, in 2010 and 2011.
-Adrian has just returned from the United States, where he was invited to join in the G’Day LA celebrations.
+Adrian was lucky enough to participate in a series of events in LA and San Francisco, for G’Day USA celebrations in 2014.

-Adrian inherited his passion for cooking from his Grandfather and has a simple philosophy with his food, which he calls “modern Mediterranean” - that is to use the freshest ingredients and keep it simple.
+Adrian inherited his passion for cooking from his Grandfather and has a simple philosophy with his food, which he calls “modern Mediterranean” – he believes in using the freshest ingredients and keeping it simple.